andyhero12/andyhero12.github.io/_posts/2023-5-25-Cornell-Course-Reviews.md

 Credits: 19

-This semester I had the most fun and the most pain.
+Although this semester's workload was far greater than my other death semester (sophomore fall), the sheer enjoyment and fun I had within these classes significantly eased the amount of stress caused by the workload.
+Furthermore, I didn't have to constantly think about not having a job the following summer, which caused a lot of stress.
+This semester, there were many times were I would sit down at my computer beginning to work on compilers.
+At 9 am, I would blink, and it would be 5 pm.
+I had the most fun and pain this semester through these classes.
 I loved compilers and distributed computing.
-Both classes covered topics I was interested in and stressed my programming skills.
-For this semester, I coded over 20000 lines of Java and pushed my limits.
+For this semester, I coded over 20000 lines of Java, and it pushed my limits.
 Despite its challenges, this semester was by far the most rewarding experience.
 I encourage everyone not to avoid difficult classes but embrace them.
-These two classes are two of the best CS courses offered at Cornell.
+Distributed Computing and Compilers are two of the best CS courses offered at Cornell, and people shouldn't miss them!

 <!-- ## Summer 2023